Top Merkel aide says Turkey's conduct 'unacceptable'

 Germany has increased pressure on Turkey in the past few days, threatening measures that could hinder German investment there and saying it is reviewing Turkish applications for arms projects.

-On Saturday, German Foreign Minister Sigmar Gabriel sought to reassure the 3 million people in Germany of Turkish descent in a letter published in the Bild newspaper that they belonged and were not the target of changes to government policy on Turkey.
+On Saturday, German Foreign Minister Sigmar Gabriel sought to reassure the three million people in Germany of Turkish descent in a letter published in the Bild newspaper that they belonged and were not the target of changes to policy on Turkey.

 German President Frank-Walter Steinmeier told broadcaster ZDF the Turkish diaspora in Germany meant ties with Turkey were "especially important" and they were probably suffering the most when they saw Ankara tearing down bridges built with Germany over many years.

+Manfred Weber, who heads the conservative bloc in the European Parliament, told Der Tagesspiegel newspaper that Turkey was moving away from the European Union and its values, adding: "The accession talks, which were an illusion from the outset, must be completely terminated."

-The vast majority of Germans are unhappy with the German government's policy towards Turkey, an Emnid survey for Bild am Sonntag newspaper showed.
-Some 76 percent said the German government was not defending itself enough against Turkish President Erdogan, while 12 percent disagreed.
+The vast majority of Germans are unhappy with German policy towards Turkey, an Emnid survey for Bild am Sonntag newspaper showed.
+Some 76 percent said the government was not defending itself enough against Erdogan, while 12 percent disagreed.

 Germany has warned citizens who travel to Turkey they do so at their own risk.
 The Emnid survey, published on Sunday, also found 49 percent of Germans do not think they can go on holiday in Turkey anymore while 44 percent think they can.

-The head of foreign trade at Germany's chambers of commerce (DIHK) told Welt am Sonntag newspaper that increasing bilateral tensions were creating uncertainty for German firms and would likely push trade volumes down by around 2 billion euros (1.79 billion pounds).
+The head of foreign trade at Germany's chambers of commerce (DIHK) told Welt am Sonntag newspaper that increasing bilateral tensions were creating uncertainty for German firms and would likely push trade volumes down by about 2 billion euros (1.77 billion pounds).